Vaccination Schedule: HIV-Infected 0-6 Years of Age

 1. Hepatitis B vaccine (Hep B).
 (Minimum age: birth)

-• Administer monovalent Hep B to all newborns before hospital discharge.
+• Administer monovalent Hep B to all newborns within 24hrs of birth.

 • If mother is hepatitis B surface antigen (HBsAg)-positive, administer Hep B and 0.5mL of hepatitis B immune globulin (HBIG) within 12hrs after birth.